-The ACT Government, in collaboration with ACT Policing, works around the clock to keep Canberrans safe.
+The ACT Government and ACT Policing are focused on keeping Canberrans safe.
 The evolution and improvement of Closed Circuit Television (CCTV) has resulted in this technology being adopted by the ACT Government as a key means to enhance public safety, protect public assets and support the work of ACT Policing to investigate and respond to crime and bring offenders to justice.

-In 2001, the ACT Government established the Public Safety CCTV Network (CCTV Network).
-This Network has evolved to become a sophisticated inter-connection of CCTV systems in public open spaces and venues across the ACT.
+In 2001, the ACT Government established the Public Safety CCTV Network (Network).
+The Network has evolved to become a sophisticated inter-connection of CCTV systems in public open spaces and venues across the ACT.
 The CCTV Network is a powerful tool that is used by the ACT Government and ACT Policing and provides live and recorded footage for the purposes of making Canberra a safer place and bringing those responsible for crime to justice.

 - Canberra City